section-engineering-education/engineering-education/articles/how-css-works-behind-the-scenes/index.md

 **Important points to remember:**

-1. Do not use **!important** until it should not be given the highest priority.
+1. Do not use **!important keyword** until it should be given the highest priority.

 2. Rather than using !important, use the selector specificity carefully.